flockonus/t1/README.md

 ## Tasks:

-### 1. React: add counters
+### 1. React add counters

 We need counter for the tasks.
 The new app title should be `TO DOs <complete>/<total>`

-### 2. CSS/Design: style complete tasks
+### 2. CSS/Design style complete tasks

 Let's change how the complete tasks look like.
 Right now it's just a strike over, change it to class and add some style to it.
+Also, the "Complete" button shouldn't show for tasks that are complete.

-### 3. React async calls
+### 3. React talking to an API

 Call a server to store TODO data.
 Also use the data from the server to populate the app on start.
 See ./server folder for the simple server implementation and endpoints

 ### 4. Node persist data in a JSON file